AntoineMeheut/ossf/README.md

 providing my VM configuration as an indication, which is sufficient for performing my code audits.
 Of course, if you want a production installation, you'll need to review this VM configuration.

-It is recommended to install docker on all four virtual machines, you can check it in a list of software that the Ubuntu installer offers you.
+It is mandatory to install docker on Gitlab-ce and DefectDojo virtual machines, you can check it in a list of Ubuntu installer software.

 ```sh
 --+------------------+------------------+------------------+-------------